A Bayesian Bradley-Terry model to compare multiple ML algorithms on multiple data sets: Previous Frequentist and Bayesian approaches Previous Frequentist and Bayesian approaches

 On the data level, as we discussed above, a 1\% of difference may or may not be important, depending on the accuracy itself.
 A 1\% change for a 79\% accuracy is likely insignificant but a 1\% change for an accuracy of 98\% is impressive.
 Given the range of accuracy values that appear in practical cases of comparing two classifiers (some high, some low) the authors are claiming that changes on the \emph{mean value} of less than 1\% are irrelevant from a practical point of view.

-Even if one accepts the 0.01 ROPE for accuracy, there is no agreed upon, or even proposed (as far as this author is aware) ROPEs for AUC, F1, MCC, and other classification metrics and for comparable regression metrics.
-And, of course, there will be no ROPE for incomparable metrics, nor will the Bayesian signed rank method be applicable to incomparable metrics, given that the mean of the pairwise differences is not conceptually well defined (what is the mean of a difference of \$7400,00 and a difference of 1.3 points in the RMSE of two algorithms?).
+Even if one accepts the 0.01 ROPE for accuracy, there is no agreed upon, or even proposed (as far as this author is aware) ROPEs for other classification metrics such as AUC, F1, MCC, and for comparable regression metrics.
+Additionally, there is no ROPE for incomparable metrics, nor will the Bayesian signed rank method be applicable to incomparable metrics, given that the mean of the pairwise differences is not conceptually well defined.

-The Bayesian signed rank test was defined for comparing \emph{two} algorithms on multiple data sets, and thus there may be problems in applying it to multiple comparisons. \citet{benavoli2017time} do not perform any multiple comparison in the paper.
+The Bayesian signed rank test was defined for comparing \emph{two} algorithms on multiple data sets, and there may be issues when applying it to multiple comparisons. \citet{benavoli2017time} do not perform any multiple comparison in the paper.
 They do perform many signed-rank procedures with different algorithms but not with the goal of ranking those algorithms.
-At the end of the paper, they acknowledge that the Bayesian signed rank model does not have an hierarchical component that would allow its unproblematic use in multiple comparisons.
-But they use an argument put forth by \citet{kruschke2013bayesian} that the use of ROPE would mitigate the false alarm rate (making false positive claims).
-This is not a fully accepted argument, and even if it is correct, that would \emph{require} the use of ROPE in any comparison.
-Since \citet{benavoli2017time} only proposes a ROPE for accuracy, unless other proposals for ROPEs for other metrics are advanced, using BSR for other metrics would be imprudent.
+The paper acknowledge that the Bayesian signed rank model lacks a hierarchical component and therefore its use in multiple comparisons is problematic.\\ However, they argue that using ROPEs would mitigate the false alarm rate (the rate of false positive claims), but this argument is not widely accepted and would require the use of ROPEs for all comparisons.
+Since the authors only propose a ROPE for accuracy, it would be imprudent to use the Bayesian signed rank test for other metrics without further proposals for ROPEs for those metrics.

 \hypertarget{bradley-terry-model}{